afrin823/afrin823/README.md

 Hi, there I am a front-end developer.
 I have five years of experience in this sector.
 I am working on Fiverr, work, and upwork.
 I am passionate about learning and sharing my skills

-Skills: JavaScript / HTML / CSS/ Bootstrap / Tailwind CSS / React
+Skills: JavaScript / HTML / CSS/ Bootstrap / Tailwind CSS / React / express.js / Mongodb

 - 🔭 I’m currently working on Fiverr
 - 🌱 I’m currently learning JavaScript